TV Century 21: Martspress

 Meanwhile, at the beginning of 1969, Century 21 Productions had become financially over-stretched.
 Within a few months, the company had disbanded their three warehouse-sized studios on the Slough Trading Estate.
 In June 1969 the entire staff of Century 21 Publications were given a month's notice.
 A small nucleus of staff from the disbanded division were taken on by Leonard Matthews and Alf Wallace – the ex-managing editors of Fleetway Juvenile Comics; and Eagle and Odhams' Power Comics line, respectively – who were now operating an independent studio off Fleet Street under the name of Martspress.
 With the coming relaunch, Martspress became the comic's packager.

 Relaunch

 The new merged comic was renamed TV21 and Joe 90, with the issue numbering reset to 1 (with a "New Series No." printed on the front cover).
 Reflecting City Magazines' relationship with IPC Magazines, the first issue of TV21 and Joe 90 featured an advertisement for the IPC title Smash! (which IPC had taken over from Odhams Press on 1 January 1969).

 The publication's name reverted to TV21 after 36 issues (the 278th overall).
-With issue #93 (3 July 1971), the title changed publisher-name from City Magazines to IPC Magazines.
+With issue 93 (3 July 1971), the title changed publisher-name from City Magazines to IPC Magazines.

-Cancellation/merger with Valiant
+Merger with Valiant

 TV21 ceased publication in late September 1971 (issue #105), following its merger with IPC Magazines' Valiant and Smash! to become Valiant and TV21.

 Altogether, the title published 347 issues from 23 January 1965 to 25 September 1971 (242 issues before the merger with Joe 90 and an additional 105 issues thereafter).